-- 1. Prior to filing a Complaint for Eviction, the landlord must serve the proper notice on the defendant as required by Section 83.56, F.S.
-The three days are exclusive of the posting date, Saturdays, Sundays, and legal holidays.
-If the Three-Day Notice is not properly completed and served, the complaint seeking eviction may be dismissed by the court for lack of jurisdiction.
-The Three-Day Notice must be modified if the rental agreement or lease provides for more than three days' notice.
-A blank Three-Day Notice is available on the Clerk of Court's website at www.brevardclerk.us > Forms > Eviction > 3 Day Notice to Tenant. - 2.
-You must provide the following items to the deputy clerk at the time you file a Complaint for Eviction: - a.
+- 1. Prior to filing a Complaint for Eviction, the landlord must serve the proper notice on the defendant as required by Florida Statutes. - 2.
+You must provide the following items to the deputy clerk at the time you file a Complaint for Eviction:

+- a.
 The \$185.00 filing fee payable in cash, check, cashier's check, money order, or credit card payable to the Brevard County Clerk of Court. - b.
 A \$10.00 summons issuance fee for each summons.
 If the Complaint lists multiple defendants, a summons issuance fee will be required for each defendant.
 A husband and wife are considered two defendants if two separate summonses are requested by the landlord. - c.
-Service may be perfected by either the Sheriff's Office or by a Certified Process Server - i.
-There is a \$40.00 Sheriff's Service fee per summons to be served.
-If the Statement of Claim lists multiple defendants, a service fee will be required for each defendant.
+Service may be perfected either by the Sheriff's Office or by a Certified Process Server. - There is a \$40.00 Sheriff's service fee per summons to be served.
+If the Complaint lists multiple defendants, a service fee will be required for each defendant.
 The Sheriff's fee must be remitted in cashier's check, money order, or business check payable to the Brevard County Sheriff.
 The Clerk's Office CANNOT accept cash for the Sheriff.
-If you wish to pay cash, you will be responsible for hand-delivering the summons to the Sheriff's Office Civil Processing Unit.
+If you wish to pay cash, you will be responsible for hand delivering the summons to the Sheriff's Office - Civil Processing Unit.
 The Sheriff will not accept personal checks. - ii.
 If service is to be performed outside of Brevard County, the plaintiff must contact the Sheriff of that county to obtain service and fee information.
 If the defendant is out-of-state, the plaintiff must contact the Sheriff of that county to obtain service and fee information. - iii.
 If the plaintiff opts to have a Certified Process Server serve the summons, the plaintiff must contact the Certified Process Server to arrange service and obtain fee information.
 A listing of Certified Process Servers may be obtained from the Clerk of Court's website at www.brevardclerk.us > Courts > Process Servers.
 Listings are available for both Brevard and Seminole Counties.
-Any reference to the Sheriff as it relates to service of a summons within this procedure should be replaced with the Certified Process Server information if a Certified Process Server is selected by the landlord to provide service of process.
+Any reference to the Sheriff as it relates to service of a summons within this procedure should be replaced with the Certified Process Server information if a Certified Process Server is selected by the landlord to provide service of process. - d.

-- d.
 Original complaint for Eviction plus two (2) copies of the complaint for each defendant. - e.
 One (1) copy of the rental agreement or lease plus two (2) copies of the rental agreement for each defendant. - f.
-One (1) copy of the Three-day Notice plus two (2) copies of the Three-day Notice for each defendant. - g.
 One (1) business size envelope with at least \$2.00 postage (more if the contents of the envelope require additional postage pursuant to postal standards) for each defendant pre-addressed to the defendant for mailing a copy of the summons and Complaint to the defendant.
 Please be advised a single "Forever" stamp does not represent sufficient postage.
 Multiple "Forever" stamps equaling sufficient postage will be accepted.
 The envelope should reflect the landlord's return address.
-The landlord will be responsible for insufficient postage or re-execution of returned mail. - h.
+The landlord will be responsible for insufficient postage or re-execution of returned mail. - g.
 One (1) pre-stamped pre-addressed business size envelope addressed to the landlord for the Sheriff's Office to mail a copy of the return of service advising the landlord of the date and time the defendant was served with the summons.
 The envelope should reflect the landlord's return address.
 The landlord will be responsible for insufficient postage or re-execution of returned mail.
-If service is being performed by a Certified Process Server, the landlord must determine whether pre-stamped, pre-addressed business size envelopes are necessary for return of service. - 3.
-If the landlord is seeking back rent and damages, the landlord must file a two-count complaint as described in these instructions.
-If the damages exceed \$5,000.00, the action is subject to the Florida Rules of Civil Procedure.
+If service is being performed by a Certified Process Server, the landlord must determine whether pre-stamped, pre-addressed business size envelopes are necessary for return of service.